PacketFabric/terraform-provider-packetfabric/docs/data-sources/packetfabric_cs_aws_hosted_connection.md

 - `customer_uuid` (String) The UUID for the customer this connection belongs to.
 - `description` (String) The description of this connection.
 		Example: AWS connection for Foo Corp.
+- `is_awaiting_onramp` (Boolean) Whether or not this connection is waiting for an onramp to be available before provisioning.
 - `pop` (String) Point of Presence for the connection.
 		Example: LAS1
 - `port_type` (String) The port type for the given port.